About Kristi, Director of Operations

 Amanda is eagerly joining MN Pets as a first year DVM student at the University of Minnesota.
 From growing up on a farm in rural SE Minnesota, to volunteering with dozens of organizations over the past 15 years, starting her own pet sitting business and most recently working at the Minneapolis Veterinary Hospital, Amanda has been a life long lover of animals.
 Veterinary medicine is Amanda’s second career proceeding business and healthcare operations.
 Prior to returning to school, Amanda worked at Target Corporation for 9 years, most recently as Director of Revenue Cycle Management for Target Clinics.
 Amanda has an amazing support system, consisting of her spouse Dan and their cat Lily.
 Together, they love to travel, eat at local restaurants and breweries and work on their historical St. Paul house they are renovating.

-About Rachel, Support Specialist
+About Robin, Support Specialist

 About Taylor, Support Specialist